sukikrishna/powerOutages/README.md

 ## Baseline Model

-The baseline model consists of a pipeline that includes a K-Nearest Neighbors (KNN) regression model to predict the 'IND.PERCEN' variable based on features 'TOTAL.PRICE', 'COM.PERCEN', and 'POPPCT_UC'.
+The baseline model consists of a pipeline that includes a K-Nearest Neighbors (KNN) regression model to predict the 'IND.PERCEN' variable based on features `TOTAL.PRICE`, `COM.PERCEN`, and `POPPCT_UC`.
 We chose our predictors by checking which features correlated the most with `IND.PERCEN`.

 The K-Nearest Neighbors (KNN) regression model is being tested because this algorithm is a common approach for predicting the value of a target variable by finding the k closest data points in the feature space to the input data point and averaging their target values to form the final prediction.

-All three features in the model ('TOTAL.PRICE', 'COM.PERCEN', and 'POPPCT_UC') are quantitative, and there are no ordinal or nominal features.
+All three features in the model (`TOTAL.PRICE`, `COM.PERCEN`, and `POPPCT_UC`) are quantitative, and there are no ordinal or nominal features.

 For the baseline model, no explicit encoding was performed.

 The model's performance is evaluated using the R-squared metric, which measures the proportion of the variance in the target variable that is predictable from the input features.
 Generally, higher R-squared values closer to 1 indicate better predictive performance.

 The `KNeighborsRegressor` was initialized with a parameter of 20 neighbors.
 The accuracy score ended up being around 0.786.

 It works okay, but we want a more accurate predictor.

 ## Final Model

-We engineered all our relevant columns to have a standard distribution with the StandardScaler transformer to normalize the data.
-This doesn't change anything for most regressor's but it does make a difference for ours, KNeighborsRegressor, because the distance isn't being heavily over-influenced by the larger numbers in the `COM.PERCEN` column.
-Afterwards, we used QuantileTransformer to turn every column into quantiles because we believed that the small differences in each number didn't make too much of a difference in the values of `IND.PERCEN`.
+The same features and modeling algorithm were utilized for our improved model, however, we engineered all our relevant columns to have a standard distribution with the StandardScaler transformer to normalize the data.
+Standardizing the features using StandardScaler means each feature will have a mean of 0 and a standard deviation of 1.
+This doesn't change anything for most regressors, but it does make a difference for our KNeighborsRegressor because the distance isn't being heavily over-influenced by the larger numbers in the `COM.PERCEN` column.

+Afterward, we used `QuantileTransformer` to turn every column into quantiles because we believed that the small differences in each number didn't make too much of a difference in the values of `IND.PERCEN`.
+Transforming the data into quantiles using QuantileTransformer can help mitigate the influence of outliers.

+For hyperparameter tuning, we found the best hyperparameters n_quantiles for the `QuantileTransformer` and n_neighbors for the `KNeighborsRegressor` through `GridSearchCV`.
+Grid Search performs an exhaustive search across specified hyperparameter ranges to find the best combination of parameters that maximizes model performance.

-We found the best hyperparameters n_quantiles and n_neighbors through GridSearchCV.
-Testing quantiles of range(20, 1001, 20) and neighbors of range(1, 31), the best n_quantiles was 500, and the best n_neighbors was 2.
-We believe the best n_neighbors is so low because each city is very different from one another in their industries, geography, and population.
+Testing 'n_quantiles' of `range(20, 1001, 20)` and 'n_neighbors' of `range(1, 31)`, the best 'n_quantiles' was 500, and the best 'n_neighbors' was 2.
+We believe the best 'n_neighbors' are so low because each city is very different from one another in their industries, geography, and population.

-The final model's accuracy is 0.896, a 12% increase over our baseline model.
+The final model achieved an accuracy of 0.896, which is a 12% improvement over the baseline model's performance.
+This improvement indicates that applying the feature engineering techniques, along with hyperparameter tuning, effectively enhanced the model's predictive capability.

 ## Fairness Analysis